DaFuqs/LootCrates/README.md

 Trapped                   | boolean       | When true the crate will output a redstone signal when opened, similar to a Trapped Chest
 DoNotConsumeKeyOnUnlock   | boolean       | When true opening a locked crate will not consume the key.
 OncePerPlayer             | boolean       | When true every player can only use the crate once to generate loot.
 "ReplenishTimeTicks" has to be set to >0.
+RelocksWhenNewLoot        | boolean       | When true and the crate will be locked when new loot is generated.
+Superseded the "Locked" property, when true
 Inventory                 | list of items | Analog vanilla shulker chests.
 Defines the items stored in the crate.
 Can be used to define items that are always present in a crate at first opening. (chest crates can have this set, too.
 They just don't set it when broken, because they are meant to be unbreakable outside creative)

 **Warning:**